jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab25.md

 0.0, 0.0, 3.0, 3.0, 0.0, 0.0
 ```

-The reduction in the size of the input to the feature map is referred to as border effects.
-It is caused by the interaction of the filter with the border of the image.
+The reduction in the size of the input to the feature map is called the border effect.
+It is caused by the filter's interaction with the image's border.
 This is often not a problem for large images and small filters but can be a problem with small images.
 It can also become a problem once a number of convolutional layers are stacked.
 For example, if the size of the input feature image is 8×8 and it has two stacked convolutional layers, this means that a 3×3 filter is applied to the 8×8 input image to result in a 6×6 feature map as in the previous section.
 A 3×3 filter is then applied to the 6×6 feature map.